Forget comb overs as the hairstyle of denial, used only by baldies who don’t want to admit it.

-Equally appropriate for the boardroom or a first date, these styles make you look comfortably masculine and competent.
+Equally appropriate for the boardroom or a first date, I’ve felt comfortably masculine and competent with this style.

 Comb overs come in several variations, and the one for you depends on the shape of your head, your hair, your hair growth patterns, your style, and any hair loss you may be experiencing.

-Let’s look at this style and how to pull it off perfectly.
+Let’s look at this ‘do and how to pull it off perfectly.

 What Is a Taper Fade Comb Over?

-A comb over has a short back and sides plus longer top hair pushed to the left or the right, away from the part.
+A comb over has a short back and sides plus longer hair on top pushed to the left or the right, away from the part.

 The hair on the back and sides is graduated and either starts relatively short, fading to your skin above your natural hairline (a fade).
 Or it may begin fairly long, gradually becoming shorter, and ending at or near your natural hairline (a taper).

 What is a fade with a taper?
-If you have a lot of volume in your hair, you may opt to have your back and sides tapered, with fading only on the nape of the neck and over the temples for a subtle, stylish effect.
+If you have a lot of volume in your hair, you might choose to have your back and sides tapered, with fading only on the nape of the neck and over the temples for a subtle, stylish effect.

 Is a Taper Fade Simply Just a Taper?

-The term “taper fade” lumps the two styles together due to their similarity, and asking for one will likely get you a taper.
+The term “taper fade” lumps the two styles together because of their similarity, and asking for one will likely get you a taper.

 The Best Fade for a Comb Over